 Attending any industry event represents the chance to meet and mingle with top experts in your field and connect with potential leads and customers.
 With a huge number of attendees and a significant media presence, the opportunities here are almost unparalleled.

+For instance, there’s the potential for hitting it big on social media.
 CES 2019 had a massive social media reach, with over 900,000 mentions across all platforms, including more than 5,000 tweets per hour, on average.
 Plus, over 226,000 stories about CES were generated across print and online media publications.

 For startups, there’s another great reason to exhibit at CES: Eureka Park.
 It’s a subsection of the exhibit hall that’s set aside specifically for startups.
 The cost to exhibit is reduced, which means you have the chance to get your brand and products in front of a potentially massive audience, not to mention all the media attention.